World Photo Day?

 How did we decide when we should host World Photo Day?

-It should be noted that the Daguerreotype wasn’t the first permanent photographic image.
-In 1826, Nicèphore Nièpce captured the earliest known permanent photograph known as 'View from the Window at Le Gras’ using a process called Heliography.
+The Daguerreotype wasn’t in fact, the first permanent photographic image.
+In 1826, Nicèphore Nièpce captured the earliest known permanent photograph called ‘View from the Window at Le Gras’ using a process called Heliography.

-August 19th, 1839 was chosen as the date behind World Photo Day based on the following historical merits:
+August 19th, 1839 was chosen as the date for World Photo Day based on the following historical merits:

-– The Daguerreotype was the first practical photographic process.
+– The Daguerreotype as the first practical photographic process.

 – The purchase and release of the patent by the French government.